MinecraftForge/Documentation/docs/networking/simpleimpl.md

     The way to obtain an `IThreadListener` is using either the `Minecraft` instance (client side) or a `WorldServer` instance (server side).

+!!! warning

+    Be defensive when handling packets on the server.
+A client could attempt to exploit the packet handling by sending unexpected data.

+    A common problem is vulnerability to **arbitrary chunk generation**.
+This typically happens when the server is trusting a block position sent by a client to access blocks and tile entities.
+When accessing blocks and tile entities in unloaded areas of the world, the server will either generate or load this area from disk, then promply write it to disk.
+This can be exploited to cause **catastrophic damage** to a server's performance and storage space without leaving a trace.

+    To avoid this problem, a general rule of thumb is to only access blocks and tile entities if `world.isBlockLoaded(pos)` is true.

 Registering Packets
 -------------------